 Sensitivity to light

 Cataract eye surgery is completed with a procedure called phacoemulsification.
 Ultrasound waves are used to gently break up the lens material, and then the cataract is easily removed.
 A customized intra-ocular lens (IOL) is placed inside your eye to allow unobstructed light passage and optimal focus.

 After making a small incision in your eye, your surgeon will break up and remove the cataract.
 This can be laser assisted.

 Your IOL is inserted into the lens capsule.

 Your cataract eye surgery experience begins with a medical evaluation at either our Columbus or Mansfield office.
-At this visit you and one of our cataract surgery Doctors will work together to determine what options are best for you.
+At this visit you and one of our cataract surgeons will work together to determine what options are best for you.

 Before your procedure, you will have the opportunity to speak with a ReVision Team Member to ask any additional questions and review your post-cataract surgery care.
 During the procedure, your safety and comfort is our top priority.
 You will be given a mild sedative and drops will be used to numb your eye.
 You will remain awake, and your Surgeon will talk you through the entire process.